Universal Finite-State and Self-Stabilizing Computation in Anonymous Dynamic Networks: Universal Finite-State Computation

 \section{Universal Finite-State Computation}

-Our final contribution is a finite-state universal algorithm for anonymous dynamic networks that operates without any knowledge of the number of agents $n$.
-This is achieved by preventing agents from updating their states under certain conditions, which leads to different agents potentially having views of different heights.
+Our final contribution is a finite-state universal algorithm for anonymous dynamic networks that operates without any knowledge of the number of agents $n$ or the dynamic disconnectivity $\tau$.
+This is achieved by preventing agents from updating their states under certain conditions, which leads to different agents potentially having vistas of different heights.
 Several new definitions are required.

-\myskip \mypar{Generalized views.} Before we state our algorithm, we first have to define a generalized notion of view.
-This is necessary because we will have to deal with situations where views of different heights must be match-and-merged into each other.
+\myskip \mypar{Generalized vistas.} Before we state our algorithm, we first have to define a generalized notion of vista.
+This is necessary because we will have to deal with situations where vistas of different heights must be match-and-merged into each other.
 The result of such an operation is illustrated in \cref{fig:ssynch}.
-As usual, when an agent receives some views from its neighbors, it attaches a child $v'$ to the bottom node of its own view, and then match-and-merges the incoming views, connecting their bottom nodes to $v'$ via red edges.
-If the incoming views have arbitrary heights, the resulting view may not have only red edges connecting a level to the next, but also red edges spanning any number of levels, going downward or upward.
+As usual, when an agent receives some vistas from its neighbors, it attaches a child $v'$ to the bottom node of its own vista, and then match-and-merges the incoming vistas, connecting their bottom nodes to $v'$ via red edges.
+If the incoming vistas have arbitrary heights, the resulting vista may not have only red edges connecting a level to the next, but also red edges spanning any number of levels, going downward or upward.

-Formally, a generalized view can be defined recursively as the result of the above update operation performed on arbitrary generalized views, where the base case is the trivial view consisting of the single root node.
-Accordingly, we define the bottom node of a generalized view as its unique sink, i.e., the unique node with no outgoing red or black edges (where black edges are understood as being directed away from the root).
-By definition, the bottom node of a view represents the agents that currently possess this view.
+Formally, a generalized vista can be defined recursively as the result of the above update operation performed on arbitrary generalized vistas, where the base case is the trivial vista consisting of the single root node.
+Accordingly, we define the bottom node of a generalized vista as its unique sink, i.e., the unique node with no outgoing red or black edges (where black edges are understood as being directed away from the root).
+By definition, the bottom node of a vista represents the agents that possess this vista at the end of some round.

-The notion of \emph{sub-view} of a generalized view $\mathcal V$ at a node $v$ is as in \cref{s:3}: it is the maximal view included in $\mathcal V$ whose bottom node is $v$.
-As usual, a node $v$ in $\mathcal V$ represents all agents that had a view isomorphic to the sub-view of $\mathcal V$ at $v$ at the end of some round.
+The notion of \emph{sub-vista} of a generalized vista $\mathcal V$ at a node $v$ is as in \cref{s:3}: it is the maximal vista included in $\mathcal V$ whose bottom node is $v$.
+As usual, a node $v$ in $\mathcal V$ represents all agents that at the end of some round have a vista isomorphic to the sub-vista of $\mathcal V$ at $v$.

 From now on, when no confusion may arise, the term ``generalized'' will often be omitted.